ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/icp-deploy.md

 We propose to package the code as a docker image, build a helm chart and then publish it to an ICP instance.

 ## Build
-As seen in the section [Deploy the CaseInc Portal App in Bluemix Kubernetes Service](https://github.com/ibm-cloud-architecture/refarch-caseinc-app#deploy-the-caseinc-portal-app-in-bluemix-kubernetes-service), this project includes a docker file to build a docker image.
+This project includes a docker file to build a docker image of the broker microservice.
 You can build the image to your local repository using the command:
 ```
 # first build the App
-$ gradlew build
+$ npm build
-$ docker build -t case/webportal .
+$ docker build -t case/wcsbroker .
 $ docker images
 ```
 Then tag your local image with the name of the remote server where the docker registry resides, and the namespace to use. (*master.cfc:8500* is the remote server and *default* is the namespace)
 ```
-$ docker tag case/webportal master.cfc:8500/default/casewebportal:v0.0.1
+$ docker tag case/webportal master.cfc:8500/default/casewcsbroker:v0.0.1
 $ docker images
 ```
 ## Push docker image to ICP private docker repository